 The only other downside to the Waterpik Aquarius is that it's a bit bulky and is meant to be kept in one place.
 If you'd like to travel with your water flosser just as you do with a package of string floss, we recommend taking a look at the Panasonic Portable Dental Water Flosser (Est. $35).
 Even though it's a portable model, it's the only other oral irrigator that gets nearly as good reviews as a Waterpik.
 This power water flosser runs on two AA batteries, and features two speeds for optimal dental hygiene.
 When you're done using it, just empty the water and collapse it to a small package that measures about 2 inches by 4 inches.

 Many reviewers, especially those who travel a lot, say they couldn't imagine living without this handy little oral irrigator.
 Others, who may not have space for a full-sized model in a small bathroom, say they use this as their primary water flosser.
 Although some reviewers say it's not as powerful as their plug-in model, most say it's just fine for replacing a dedicated water flosser for occasional use.
 However, many reviewers like it precisely because it isn't as powerful and isn't as hard on sensitive teeth.
-Because this is an updated version of an older model, there aren't a lot of reviews that address long term durability, but we saw many comments about the older model lasting four or five years or more; hopefully, this updated version will be just as durable.
+It also gets good reviews for durability.